 In 1956, Bruce and his friend, Richie Blum, now Dr. Richard S. Blum, arrived at W1AW to pass their ham license exams and obtain their licenses.

-After a year of a year of transmitting and receiving messages in Morse code, Bruce had the code firmly imprinted in his brain where it certainly has an effect on how he perceives musical rhythm—an effect stumbled upon by Kraig Lamper of American Record Guide: “Morphopoiesis, the ‘formation of an organic structure from a limited number of subunits’, seems to take Morse code as a major influence as short, long and short, short, long and then short, short, short, long… This is extremely well done and tactful.”
+After a year of transmitting and receiving messages in Morse code, Bruce had the code firmly imprinted in his brain where it certainly has an effect on how he perceives musical rhythm—an effect stumbled upon by Kraig Lamper of American Record Guide: “Morphopoiesis, the ‘formation of an organic structure from a limited number of subunits’, seems to take Morse code as a major influence as short, long and short, short, long and then short, short, short, long… This is extremely well done and tactful.”

 Moravian Philharmonic Orchestra, Toshiyuki Shimada, Conductor